 I have a valuable item for sale and now have an out-of-state buyer.
-The buyer wants to pay by certified check but I have decided not to take the check in payment because of check counterfeiting.
+The buyer wants to pay by certified check, but I have decided not to take the check as payment because of check counterfeiting risks.
 I would prefer a bank wire, but would like to know the safest way to collect this money.
 Thanks for your response.

 -- Jumpy Joyce

 While we tend to focus on other financial risks, such as identity theft and hacking, criminals continue to focus on counterfeiting checks, a decades-old practice.
 While certified checks are intended to reduce your risks, some precautions are called for.

 Let's start out by differentiating between a certified check and a cashier's check.